alexanderkroner/saliency/README.md

 [![](https://img.shields.io/badge/tensorflow-v2.15.0-orange.svg?style=flat-square)](https://www.tensorflow.org/)

-A version of the model trained on SALICON was converted to **TensorFlow v2.15.0** and made available on [TensorFlow Hub](https://www.kaggle.com/models/alexanderkroner/msi-net) and [HuggingFace Hub](https://huggingface.co/alexanderkroner/MSI-Net).
+A version of the model trained on SALICON was converted to **TensorFlow v2.15.0** and made available on [Kaggle Hub](https://www.kaggle.com/models/alexanderkroner/msi-net) and [HuggingFace Hub](https://huggingface.co/alexanderkroner/MSI-Net).
 To load the model from one of the platforms, run the following code snippet:

 <details>
-  <summary>TensorFlow Hub</summary>
+  <summary>Kaggle Hub</summary>

   ```python
   from tensorflow_hub import load